 Migraines and NPD

 I don’t have migraine headaches anymore, and I quit buying the drugs many years ago.
 If I get a mild sense one might be occurring, a little coffee and Ibuprofen knocks it right down.
 I did not realize why the headaches disappeared until I learned that the methods I had been using to successfully allay my anxiety-driven burnout were following the treatment principles of the Neurophysiological Disorder (NPD).
-I was taught about NPD by Dr. Howard Schubiner who was a keynote speaker at a course I co-chaired, “A Course on Compassion: Empathy in the Face of Chronic Pain.”.
+I was taught about NPD by Dr. Howard Schubiner who was a keynote speaker at a course I co-chaired, “A Course on Compassion: Empathy in the Face of Chronic Pain.”
 Migraine headaches are one of the classic symptoms of the NPD.
-As my nervous system calmed down the headaches disappeared along with 15 other NPD symptoms I was also experiencing.
+As my nervous system calmed down, the headaches disappeared along with 17 other NPD symptoms I was also experiencing.

 Migraines are nasty.
 With engagement of a program that treats NPD, you can experience the same relief that I did.
 It took me many years of making the wrong moves to figure it out.
 Usually you can experience significant relief within months.
-Good luck!